warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ## Keychain Party

-A Keychain Party is an account that publishes responses ([public keys](#key) and signatures) to Warden protocol on behalf of a [Keychain](#keychain).
-A Keychain operator can create multiple Parties, each with its own address.
-Only such addresses are able to publish responses.
+A Keychain Party is an account that publishes responses to [key requests](#key-request) and [signature requests](#signature-request) on behalf of a [Keychain](#keychain).
+The Keychain operator can create multiple Parties, each with its own address.
+Only such addresses are able to publish responses to Warden Protocol.

 (?)
 Does it sound correct?